SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 * First, clone the required mag files and spicemodels of inverter,pmos and nmos sky130.
 The command to clone files from github link is:
 ``git clone https://github.com/nickson-jose/vsdstdcelldesign.git``
 * Once we run this command, it will create vsdstdcelldesign folder in openlane directory.
-* Inorder to open the mag file and run magic go to the directory
+* In order to open the mag file and run magic go to the directory
 * For layout we run magic command
 ``magic -T sky130A.tech sky130_inv.mag &``
 * After running Magic command we get the layout of the inverter in the Magic window